Persecution of Christians in the post–Cold War era: Libya

 Sunni Islam is the state religion and sharia is the principal source of legislation.
 Non-Muslim activity remains curtailed by legal prohibitions.
 Circulation of non-Islamic religious materials, missionary activity, or speech considered "offensive to Muslims" is prohibited.
 Multiple international human rights organizations said Christians faced a heightened risk of physical assault, including sexual assault and rape than other migrants and refugees at government detention centers.
 Some detainees reported they were tortured and abused.
 Domestic human rights activists continued to report a restrictive environment, especially toward women, imposing restrictions on women's dress and movement and punishing men for behavior they deemed un-Islamic.
 The East operated under a separate, unrecognized governmental administration, with security provided by the Libyan National Army (LNA) and LNA-aligned Salafist armed groups.
 Militias continued to operate and control territory throughout the country, including in Benghazi, parts of Tripoli, and Derna, where there were numerous reports of armed groups restricting religious practices, enforcing compliance with sharia, and targeting those viewed as violating their standards.
 According to Open Doors USA, Islamic militant groups and organized crime groups targeted religious minorities, including Christian migrants, converts to Christianity, and foreign residents for physical attacks, sexual assaults, detentions, kidnappings, and killings.
 Foreign terrorist organizations that included Ansar al-Sharia, al-Qaida in the Maghreb (AQIM), and ISIS continued to operate within the country.
 In December the Reuters news service reported local authorities said they had exhumed from a mass grave near Sirte the bodies of 34 Ethiopian Christians executed by ISIS in 2015.
 According to international media, former Muslims faced intense social and economic pressure to renounce their Christian faith and return to Islam.

+Nigeria

+In Nigeria, the Boko Haram insurgency aims to establish an Islamic state in Nigeria.
+University of Johannesburg law professor Werner Nicolaas Nel has noted that this has resulted in the persecution of Christians in Nigeria.
+There has been a tendency of "mischaracterisation of the situation as civil conflict".
+The number of Nigerian Christians killed for their identification as Christians accounts for 70% of those being killed for their faith worldwide.
+The academic Journal of African Studies and Sustainable Development published a paper in 2020 that noted that since 2015, over 12,000 Christians have been killed in Nigeria.
+Christian human rights organisations, such as Global Christian Relief have provided higher figures, such as documenting in 2023 that 52,250 Christians were murdered for their faith in the previous fourteen years.
+In 2025, this garnered international attention with United States president Donald Trump vowing military action in Nigeria if the attacks against Christians did not subside.